algogz/questions/q/aws-devop-pro.md

 Explanation:

-When logging with Amazon CloudTrail, API call information for services with regional end points (EC2, RDS etc.) is captured and processed in the same region as to which the API callismade and delivered to the region associated with your Amazon S3 bucket.APIcall informationfor serviceswithsingleendpoints(IAM,STSetc.)iscapturedintheregion wheretheendpointis located,processedintheregionwheretheCloudTrailtrailis configured, and delivered to the region associated with your Amazon S3 bucket.
+When logging with Amazon CloudTrail, API call information for services with regional end points (EC2, RDS etc.) is captured and processed in the same region as to which the API callismade and delivered to the region associated with your Amazon S3 bucket.APIcall informationfor services with single endpoints(IAM,STSetc.)is captured in the region wheretheendpointis located,processed in the region where the CloudTrail trail is configured, and delivered to the region associated with your Amazon S3 bucket.

 Reference: https://aws.amazon.com/cloudtrail/faqs/